 OSSL_HTTP_REQ_CTX_nbio_d2i() is like OSSL_HTTP_REQ_CTX_nbio() but on successs in addition parses the response, which must be a DER-encoded ASN.1 structure, using the ASN.1 template it and places the result in *pval.

 OSSL_HTTP_REQ_CTX_get0_mem_bio() returns the internal memory BIO.
-Before sending the request, this could used to modify the HTTP request text.
+Before the HTTP request is sent, this could be used to adapt its header lines.
 Use with caution!
-After receiving a response via HTTP, the BIO represents the current state of reading the response headers.
+After receiving a response via HTTP, the BIO represents the current state of reading the response header.
 If the response was expected to be ASN.1 encoded, its contents can be read via this BIO, which does not support streaming.
+The returned BIO pointer must not be freed by the caller.

 OSSL_HTTP_REQ_CTX_get_resp_len() returns the size of the response contents in rctx if provided by the server as <Content-Length> header field, else 0.